3d Modularity: Resurgence and modularity

-The resulting homological blocks \eqref{def:Emb} are combined into $Z_a$, labelled by Abelian flat connections \eqref{eqn:flatconn} \be Z_a(k) = \ex(k\lambda(a,a)) \sum_b S^{(A)}_{ab} \widehat{Z}_b \lvert_{q\to \ex({1\over k})} . \ee These functions $Z_a$ have the interpretation as the Borel resummed perturbative expansions near the corresponding Abelian flat connections, and are further assembled into $SU(2)$ Chern-Simons partition function \eq{relation_CS_blocks} upon specialization $q \to \ex(\tfrac{1}{k})$ and a sum over the Abelian flat connections ``$a$''.
+The resulting homological blocks \eqref{def:Emb} are combined into $Z_a$, labelled by abelian flat connections \eqref{eqn:flatconn} \be Z_a(k) = \ex(k\lambda(a,a)) \sum_b S^{(A)}_{ab} \widehat{Z}_b \lvert_{q\to \ex({1\over k})} . \ee These functions $Z_a$ have the interpretation as the Borel resummed perturbative expansions near the corresponding abelian flat connections, and are further assembled into $SU(2)$ Chern-Simons partition function \eq{relation_CS_blocks} upon specialization $q \to \ex(\tfrac{1}{k})$ and a sum over the abelian flat connections ``$a$''.

 As we have seen in the previous subsection, a given $r\in \sigma^{}$ labels a group of poles in the integral expression for \eq{resurgence_equality} for $\sqrt{\t} \Psi_{m,s}(\t)$, each contributing a residue given by ${\cal S}_{rs}$ (up to an unimportant overall factor).
 From \eq{def:Emb} we see that they translate into poles giving contribution to the homological blocks, and hence should correspond to certain saddle point configuration of the path integral formulation of the half-index.
-When combined into the physical quantities $Z_a$ and $Z_{CS} (M_3)$ that arise from Chern--Simons theory, {\it cf.} \eq{eqn:flatconn} and \eq{relateZhatZ}, the following things can happen to these poles:\footnote{Throughout this work, $\text{WRT}(M_3,k)$ (or equivalently, the partition function $Z_{CS}(M_3)$ of $SU(2)$ Chern-Simons theory on $M_3$ with level $k$) is normalized such that: } \begin{enumerate} \item A pole contributes to the transseries of $\widehat{Z}_b$, but this contribution vanishes upon further re-assembly into $Z_a$. \item A pole contributes to the transseries of $\widehat{Z}_b$ and the contribution does not vanish when re-combined into $Z_a$. \begin{enumerate} \item Moreover, the contribution to $Z_a$ do not vanish when combined further into $Z_{CS} (M_3)$ by summing over $a$ and over all the (infinitely many) poles in the group. \item The contributions to $Z_a$ sum up to zero after performing the two additional sums that gives $Z_{CS} (M_3)$. \end{enumerate} \end{enumerate}
+When combined into the physical quantities $Z_a$ and $Z_{CS} (M_3)$ that arise from Chern--Simons theory, {\it cf.} \eq{eqn:flatconn} and \eq{relateZhatZ}, the following things can happen to these poles:\footnote{The Chern-Simons partition function $Z_{CS} (M_3)$ coincides with $\text{WRT}(M_3,k)$ when the gauge group is $SU(2)$ and the level is $k$.
+It is normalized such that: } \begin{enumerate} \item A pole contributes to the transseries of $\widehat{Z}_b$, but this contribution vanishes upon further re-assembly into $Z_a$. \item A pole contributes to the transseries of $\widehat{Z}_b$ and the contribution does not vanish when re-combined into $Z_a$. \begin{enumerate} \item Moreover, the contribution to $Z_a$ do not vanish when combined further into $Z_{CS} (M_3)$ by summing over $a$ and over all the (infinitely many) poles in the group. \item The contributions to $Z_a$ sum up to zero after performing the two additional sums that gives $Z_{CS} (M_3)$. \end{enumerate} \end{enumerate}